AFL-CIO, others warn against benefit cuts

 "Children are our future.
 They need Head Start.
 We encourage them to get more schooling so they can pull themselves up out of poverty.
 Their parents can't afford private day care or private preschools," Jones said.

 "Every dollar of funding is critical to the program and the children it serves."

-Retired from the U.S. Air Force, Jack Tincher has worked for the Veteran's Affairs Hospital in Beckley.
+Retired from the U.S. Air Force, Jack Tincher has worked for the Veteran's Administration Hospital in Beckley.

 "True patriotism means taking care of our veterans, especially when they come home from the battlefield wounded and in need of aid.
 Cutting benefit funding for veterans breaks a sacred promise our country made to the men and women who serve it."

-Tincher said he believes "we are approaching a very dangerous time for working people and veterans.
+Tincher believes "we are approaching a very dangerous time for working people and veterans.
 Everyone has to stand together."

 Gary Zuckett, executive director of the West Virginia Citizen's Action Group, said, "The federal budget is a moral issue.
 Social program cuts would hurt the quality of life and services for our workers and our families."